 The church is located about a 15-minute walk from the metro station.
 Or you could catch a minimum fare (5,500 pesos) taxi from the metro station.

-An alternate way to get to the church is via a taxi or Uber.
-Some taxi or Uber drivers in Medellín will know where Iglesia de Nuestra Señora de los Dolores in La América is located.
+An alternate way to get to the church is via a taxi.
+Some taxi drivers in Medellín will know where Iglesia de Nuestra Señora de los Dolores in La América is located.
 If not, give the driver the address of the church below.

 Address: Carrera 84 # 44-87 in La América, Medellín